Gender Pay Gap

 Mean hourly rate of pay

 The mean rate of pay is the difference between the average hourly rate of pay for women and men.
-For Brandon, this figure is 1.7% higher for women (an improvement from 2.6% higher for women in 2019).
+For Brandon, this figure is 1.7% higher for women (no change from 2020).

 Median hourly rate of pay

 The median rate of pay is the difference between the midpoints in the ranges of men’s and women’s hourly rate of pay.
-For Brandon, this figure is equal for women and men (an improvement from 1.1% higher for women in 2019).
+For Brandon, this figure is 1.6% higher for women (reintroducing a gap after last year where median rates were equal for men and women).

 Brandon does not discriminate on grounds of gender and complies in full with the Equality Act 2010.
 We are absolutely committed to the principle of gender pay equality.
 Jobs are evaluated and placed on pre-set spot rates or pay scales, ensuring all our staff are paid the same for comparable roles regardless of gender.
 Brandon does not operate a bonus scheme.